badytouray/musicallnight.co.uk/src/content/events/2023-05-28-end-of-may-bank-holiday.md

 ## Register to play at this event

-Register by emailing us to play at this event, please contact us first before attending with you USB stick as there are limited spaces available
+Register by emailing us to play at this event, please contact us first before attending with you USB stick as there are limited spaces available.
+Contact Us TODAY!